 Trading fees: A small percentage of the trade paid by traders to pool LPs, set by the pool creator or dynamically optimized by Gauntlet.
 Additionally, Balancer governance can vote to introduce a Protocol Trading Fee, which is a percentage of the Trading Fee.
-For instance, if a pool had a 1% fee, and governance introduced a 1% protocol fee - the total swap fee would be 1.01%.
-1% would accrue to the pool's LPs, and 0.01% would accrue to the protocol fee collector contract, with withdrawal and disbursement under the control of governance.
+For instance, if a pool had a 1% fee, and governance introduced a 1% protocol fee - the total swap fee to the trader would remain at 1%, but now 0.99% would accrue to the pool's LPs, and 0.01% would accrue to the protocol fee collector contract.

 Flash Loan fees: A small percentage of assets that are used for flash loans from Balancer’s vault.
 This is the protocol fee - it accrues to the protocol, for allocation by governance.